-Surgical Technologists with little to no experience tend to make between $31410 and $36340 while the more experienced ones make over $54000 per year.
+Surgical Technologists with little to no experience tend to make between $32870 and $38910 while the more experienced ones can earn over $58040 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Surgical Technologist is to move to a higher paying state like NV.
-Right now, the highest paying states for Surgical Technologists are NV, CA, DC, HI and CT.
+One of the easiest ways to increase your salary as a Surgical Technologist is to move to a higher paying state like AK.
+Right now, the highest paying states for Surgical Technologists are AK, CA, DC, NV and MN.

-3 other factors that can increase your salary as A Surgical Technologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Surgical Technologist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Surgical Technologists what degree they had when they got the job and most of them said they had a Associates degree followed by Certificate.
+We asked other Surgical Technologists what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a Post-Secondary Certificate.